Are you a recreational biker looking for new trails to explore? Fort Wayne’s biking trails offer cyclists fun and fitness while exploring the city.

 Although most of the Rivergreenway provides paved trails, a few sections of the trail are connected by roads and offer bikers the chance to ride through neighborhoods and on city streets.
 The Rivergreenway connects 15 city parks and offers bikers beautiful natural views of the city.
 It also protects natural spaces within the city by offering cyclists safe transportation options while biking Fort Wayne.

-This 5.5 mile trail begins at Rockhill Park and ends at Lutheran Hospital.
-With beautiful views of Eagle Marsh Nature Preserve and scenic marshlands, the Towpath trail connects the Rivergreenway trail and the Aboite Trail for more riding options.
+This 5.5-mile trail begins at Rockhill Park, west of downtown, and ends at Lutheran Hospital.
+With beautiful views of Eagle Marsh Nature Preserve and scenic marshlands, the Towpath Trail connects the Rivergreenway trail and the Aboite Trail for more riding options.

-Salomon Park Loop
+Salomon Farm Loop